SanctumOS Architecture

 - Neuro-Inspired: Subsystems mapped to cognitive functions

-- Governance First: MCP governs permissions and orchestration
+- MCP-Native: The Model Context Protocol governs permissions and orchestration

 - Privacy by Default: No third-party centralized infrastructure